Multramate/EllipticCurves/README.md

 2. Group law explicit formulae - proof of an algorithm of the group law

 ### Code listings
-Appendix C includes listings of code in the functional Haskell programming language compiled by the Glassgow Haskell Compiler.
+Appendix C includes listings of code in the functional Haskell programming language compiled by the Glasgow Haskell Compiler.
 1. Fields.hs - data for fields and prime subfields in the second section
 2. WeierstrassEquations.hs - data for Weierstrass equations in the first section
 3. GroupLaw.hs - data for the group law in the first section